 We specialise in cross-border work and have the scale and depth of resources required to handle complex international assignments in demanding timescales.
-Our international tax planning specialists have unrivalled expertise and experience in devising optimal finance and holding structures..
+Our international tax planning specialists have unrivalled expertise and experience in devising optimal finance and holding structures in connection with international tax planning exercises and cross-border investments.

-We recognise that each of our clients is unique, with particular business concerns, and we exercise a personal commitment to all of them to understand their objectives rapidly and effectively and to provide them with clear, practical, business-oriented advice and support.
+We recognise that each of our clients is unique, with particular business concerns, and we exercise a personal commitment to all our clients to understand their objectives rapidly and effectively and to expedite solutions by means of clear and practical legal advice and action.